My approach

 compose.sh production.writing.ghost up |

-You can also use the custom action rebuild
+You can also use the custom action rebuild to compose down and up.

-For example, to compose down
+For example, to compose down and up all containers in the production environment writing stack:

 Prerequisites